aws-solutions-library-samples/guidance-for-multimodal-video-analytics-of-smart-product-subscription-services-on-aws/README.md

-# Guidance Title (required)

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.
+# Guidance for Multi-Modal Video Analytics of Smart Product Value-added Subscription Services on AWS

 ## Table of Content (required)